debreate/debreate/trunk/README.md

 ---
 # 1: LICENSE

-  For information about licensing see 'REAME'.
+  For information about licensing see 'COPYING'.

 ---
 # 2: ABOUT